 Noosheen Hashemi was a vice president at Oracle by age 27 and rode that “fast train” into the tech-world stratosphere.

 As the leader of the company’s finance and administration team, Hashemi helped the database software giant grow from $26 million in revenue in 1985 to $3 billion by 1995.
-But these days the mother of two is focused on January.ai, her precision health company in Menlo Park that’s using machine learning to help health care become more preventive.
+But these days she is focused on January.ai, her precision health company in Menlo Park that’s using machine learning to help health care become more preventive.
 It’s currently trying to use technology to improve health for the 114 million people on the diabetes spectrum.

 You’ve been an investor, board member, and/or advisor to dozens of companies, from bioscience firms to digital freight networks and movie studios.
 What lessons have you learned from having a ringside seat to so many types of businesses?